ehehehe95/42cursus/netwhat/readme.md

 12. What is a DHCP server and the DHCP protocol

+ Dynamic Host Configuration Protocol is a protocol used to allocate IP on devices.
+DHCP server allocate IP to client when requested, and after the IP is allocated client can start TCP/IP communication.

 13. What is a DNS server and the DNS protocol

+ Domain Name System is converting human readable string address to IP address.
+DNS server matches hostnames to IP address.
+Computer first look at the local DNS cache before requesting IP address, If it is not on it contacts the recursive DNS servers.
+If it's still not there query the authoritative DNS servers.

 14. What are the rules to make 2 devices communicate using IP addresses

+TCP/ IP

 15. How does routing work with IP

+Via router.
+Router look up at its LAN table and check whether the destination is in the same network.
+If it's not than lookup Network table and find network address.
+And send packet through optimal path using routing table.

 16. What is a default gateway for routing

+ It is the first router that  data is sent when communicating hosts in other network.

 17. What is a port from an IP point of view and what is it used for when connecting to another device

+ Port work as logical address where data would be sent.
+With only IP without a port, only one process can communicate each time.